 Lead samples may be collected by school personnel, laboratories, or other parties.
 The person who collects the samples does not need to be a state-certified water sampler.
 However, the samples must be analyzed by a laboratory certified by the State of Maryland to perform Metals 1 (lead and copper) analysis.

-As of November 13, 2018, MDE has received a total of 31,532 first-draw lead sample results from 12 public school systems,114 nonpublic schools, and five charter schools.
-Of this number, 1,087 samples exceeded the Action Level (AL) of 20 parts per billion (ppb) of lead.
-Of the samples that exceeded the AL, 462 (42.5%) were from drinking water outlets, and 431 (39.7%) were from non-consumption outlets.
-There were 194 samples that exceeded the AL for lead for which a use determination could not be made.
-It should be noted that HB 270 only mandates the testing of drinking water outlets; however, many schools have chosen to test non-consumption outlets as well.
+As of March 11, 2019, MDE has received a total of 36,316 first-draw lead sample results from 12 public school systems, 143 nonpublic schools, and five charter schools.
+Of this number, 1,354 samples (3.7%) exceeded the Action Level (AL) of 20 parts per billion (ppb) of lead.
+Of the samples that exceeded the Action Level, 621 (45.9%) were from drinking water outlets and 709 (52.4%) were from non-consumption outlets.
+There were 24 samples (1.8%) that exceeded the Action Level for which a use determination could not be made.
 The following tables present the above information in greater detail and will be updated as more data becomes available.

 Summary of First-Draw Sample Results for Public, Nonpublic, and Charter Schools

-MDE has received 693 applications for a twelve-month deferral from initial testing, and, in consultation with MSDE, has granted approval to 689 applications.
-MDE has received 115 applications for three-year deferrals in initial testing; 88 of these did not meet the strict requirements for approval, and the remaining 27 are under review as of November 13, 2018.
-MDE has received 126 applications for waivers from testing; 113 did not meet the strict requirements for approval, and the remaining 13 are under review at this time.
+MDE has received 710 applications for a twelve-month deferral from initial testing, and, in consultation with MSDE, has granted approval to 705 applications.
+Of the remaining 5 applications, 4 did not meet the requirements for approval and 1 is under review.
+MDE has received 115 applications for three-year deferrals in initial testing; 88 of these did not meet the requirements for approval, and the remaining 27 are under review.
+MDE has received 130 applications for waivers from testing; 114 did not meet the strict requirements for approval, and the remaining 16 are under review at this time.
 The following tables present the above information in greater detail and will be updated as more data become available.

 Summary of Deferrals